manansaini/assignment/formatted.md

        sudo apt-mark hold <package_name>

-Following are the commands are used to lock the version installed (these are used after installting all the packages):
+Following are the commands used to lock the version installed (these are used after installting all the packages):

        sudo apt-mark hold mariadb-server
        sudo apt-mark hold postgresql-9.4